 Found in 135 Collections and/or Records:

-Scope and Content note This collection is composed of the two original, handwritten diaries of Francis Bacon, kept during the years 1841-1843, and 1858-1862.
 Entries describe Bacon’s daily life, including descriptions of the weather, Quaker meetings he attended, business transactions, social calls with friends and family, and the births, deaths, and marriages within the Quaker community.

-Scope and Content note This collection is composed of the single, handwritten volume of Sarah Upton Bowerman's diary.
 The diary begins with a description of Bowerman's childhood and early adulthood.
-Entries are composed of religious reflection, and descriptions of meetings attended in Pennsylvania and New Jersey, family news, and social calls.
+Entries are composed of religious reflection, descriptions of meetings attended in Pennsylvania and New Jersey, family news, and social calls.

 The diary's cover reads: "Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
 Entries focus on social calls, descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.